aws-amplify/amplify-codegen/CONTRIBUTING.md

+# Contributing to Amplify Codegen

+Thank you for your interest in contributing to our project! 💛

+Whether it's a bug report, new feature, correction, or additional documentation, we greatly value feedback and contributions from our community.
+Please read through these guidelines carefully before submitting a PR or issue and let us know if it's not up-to-date (or even better, submit a PR with your proposed corrections 😉).

 # Development Process

-Our work is done directly on Github and PR's are sent to the github repo by core team members and contributors.
+Our work is done directly on Github and PR's are sent to the GitHub repo by core team members and contributors.
 Everyone undergoes the same review process to get their changes into the repo.

 # Setting up for local development